Our community

 are more likely to succeed.

-Community leaders come and go for
+Community leaders come and

 various reasons.
 We may think that a